 All notices must be in writing and will be deemed given when:

 (a) verified by written receipt, if sent by postal mail with verification of receipt service or courier;

 (b) received, if sent by mail without verification of receipt; or

 (c) when verified by automated receipt or electronic logs if sent by email.

-Notices to Culture Amp must be sent to Culture Amp, Level 3, 41 Stewart Street, Richmond VIC 3121, Australia and marked to the attention of Legal & Commercial.
-Notices to you may be sent to the email address associated with the Customer Contact details in the Service Terms.
+Notices to Culture Amp must be sent to Culture Amp Pty Ltd, Level 2, 29 Stewart St, Richmond VIC 3121 Australia and marked to the attention of the Legal Department, or by email to email@example.com.
+Notices to you may be sent to the email address associated with the Customer contact details in the Service Order and/or the administrator of your account.
 You must keep the contact details associated with your account current and accurate by notifying Culture Amp’s Customer Success team when your contact details change.
 You may grant approvals, permission, extensions, and consents by email.